 Welcome to North Lincolnshire Local Safeguarding Children’s Board multi agency policy and procedures.

-On this page you will find all the LSCB procedures that have been updated in line with Working Together to Safeguarding Children [PDF 1233Kb].
+On this page you will find all the LSCB procedures that have been updated in line with Working Together to Safeguarding Children 2018.

 Individual agency procedures must be compliant with the statutory Working Together guidance.
 The headings below will take you to the relevant section you are interested in.
-If you need any further information or help with these procedures, please contact the Local Safeguarding Children Board on 01724 297240.
+If you need any further information or help with these procedures, please contact the Local Safeguarding Children Board.

 Protocol for multi agency assessment of child in need [PDF 181Kb] this protocol sets out the way in which all agencies operating in North Lincolnshire will work together to safeguarding children in respect of conducting assessments on children who may require support once a referral has been made into Children’s Social Care.
 Last updated September 2017.
 Date of review September 2018.